-At the conclusion of an investigation, the Commissioner can recommend improvements to the way the police operate and deliver services to the public in Scotland.
+At the end of an investigation, the Commissioner can recommend improvements to the way the police operate and deliver services to the public in Scotland.

-Before the PIRC can consider your request for what we call a Complaint Handling Review (CHR), you must first submit your complaint to Police Scotland in order to give the police the opportunity to resolve it.
+Before the PIRC can consider your request for a Complaint Handling Review, you must first submit your complaint to the relevant policing body in order to give them the chance to resolve it.

-Once that process has been completed and the police have informed you of the outcome, if you are dissatisfied about the way your complaint has been handled you may apply to us for a CHR.
+Once that process is complete and the police have informed you of the outcome, if you are dissatisfied about the way your complaint has been handled you may apply to us for a CHR.

-The PIRC must receive your application within three months of the date on which the police sent you their decision on the outcome of their complaint.
+The PIRC must receive your application within three months of the date on which the police sent you their decision on the outcome of your complaint.

-The PIRC cannot review a complaint of a criminal nature or any complaints made by individuals serving, or who formerly served, with the police about the terms and conditions of their service.
+The PIRC cannot review the handling of complaints of a criminal nature or made by anyone who is serving, or formerly served, with the police about the terms and conditions of their service.

 The CHR determines whether or not the complaint was handled to a reasonable standard by the police.
 The review may include examining whether the police undertook sufficient enquiries into the complaint or whether their findings are supported by available information.

-At the conclusion of a CHR, the Commissioner can recommend improvements to the way the police handle complaints made by the public.
+At the end of a CHR, the Commissioner can ask the police to look again at the handling of a complaint, or recommend improvements to the way they handle complaints in future.

-The PIRC also ensures that the SPA and Police Scotland's Chief Constable have a suitable system in place for handling complaints.
+The PIRC also ensures that the SPA and Police Scotland have suitable systems in place for handling complaints.